+The District has provided more information about the disposition structure in the "RFP Process" section of this RFP.
 A ground lease with a term in excess of 15 years (inclusive of options) shall require authorization of the Council of the District of Columbia ("Council") in accordance with §10-801 prior to the District's execution or contractual obligation to enter into the ground lease with the selected Respondent.
-Respondent should be aware that the Mayor's request for Council authorization must be accompanied by an appraisal, the economic factors considered, and a justification for the financial terms negotiated in the ground lease.
+Respondent should be aware that the Mayor's request for Council authorization must be accompanied by an appraisal, economic factors considered, and justification for the financial terms negotiated in the ground lease.

 The selected Respondent shall be solely responsible for any and all costs of redevelopment, remediation, and future operation of the Development Parcel.
-The selected Respondent, upon Closing, shall be solely responsible for the payment of all utilities, assessments, and taxes relating to the Development Parcel, including, if applicable, possessory interest tax assessed under D.C.
+The selected Respondent, upon Closing (as defined below), shall be solely responsible for the payment of all utilities, assessments, and taxes relating to the Development Parcel, including, if applicable, possessory interest tax assessed under D.C.
 Official Code §47-1005.01.
 DMPED shall not provide any public subsidy to fill any funding gaps or shortfalls.